OffchainLabs/arbitrum-docs/arbitrum-docs/partials/_troubleshooting-bridging-partial.md

-### When I initiate withdrawal from Arbitrum, how long does it take before I receive my funds? {#when-i-initiate-withdrawal-from-arbitrum-how-long-does-it-take-before-i-receive-my-funds}
+### How long does it take before I receive my funds when I initiate withdrawal from Arbitrum chains (One and Nova)? {#how-long-does-it-take-before-i-receive-my-funds-when-i-initiate-withdrawal-from-arbitrum-chains-one-and-nova}
 <p><a href="https://developer.arbitrum.io/faqs/what-if-dispute#okay-okay-but-if-were-just-talking-about-an-l2-to-l1-message-and-assuming-theres-no-disputes-how-long-between-the-time-the-message-is-initiated-and-when-i-can-execute-it-on-l1-is-it-exactly-one-week"></a></p>

 <p>It will typically be <em>roughly</em> one week.</p>